civicrm/civicrm-core/README.md

 If you want to contribute to the development of this plugin, please bear the following in mind:

-a.
-Bug fixes should go in the branch 4.5 branch (stable)b.
-Structural changes should go under master (trunk, i.e. 4.6).
+* Bug fixes should go in the branch 4.5 branch (stable)* Structural changes should go under master (trunk, i.e. 4.6).
 ### About CiviCRM ###
 CiviCRM is web-based, open source, Constituent Relationship Management (CRM) software geared toward meeting the needs of non-profit and other civic-sector organizations.